 It has to see beauty.
 It has to see loveliness if we’re going to love God, which is very different from saying, “Just tell me what to do, God.
 You tell me what to do, I’ll go do it, and then call that love.”
 That’s not love.
 Love is: “I see you as more beautiful than anything so that I can obey Jesus when he says, ‘If you love mother or father more than me, you’re not worthy of me.
 If you love son or daughter more than me, you’re not worthy of me.
 Which means if you don’t have an affectionate attachment to me that’s greater than your affectionate attachment to your children and your wife and parents, then you don’t love me.’”

-How are we to evaluate or to consider the works of nonbelievers who don’t have the power of the Holy Spirit in them to help them to see the ultimate truth, the ultimate reality of whatever subject they’re writing about?
-(34:11)
+One of the things that we talk about at the school is that we study God’s word, and we study God’s world.
+And in the process of studying God’s world, we often are reading materials written by good thinkers, but who are not necessarily illuminated by the power of the Holy Spirit.
+So how are we to evaluate or to consider the works of nonbelievers who don’t have the power of the Holy Spirit in them to help them to see the ultimate truth, the ultimate reality of whatever subject they’re writing about?